Spend a 3-Day Weekend In Oregon Wine Country

 Adelsheim Vineyard near Newberg / photo courtesy of Kent Derek Studio

-First and foremost: If you’re new to wine, start with our beginner’s guide to wine tasting—complete with planning tips, insight on etiquette, and ideas for making the most of your time.
+If you’re new to wine, start with our beginner’s guide to wine tasting—complete with planning tips, etiquette, and ideas for making the most of your time.
 Consider an outing with a local outfitter (like Black Tie Tours or First Nature Tours) for a guided, behind-the-scenes experience.

 In the north Willamette Valley, you'll find nearly 400 wineries—from boutique artisans to expansive estates.
-For small-batch wines, The Carlton Winemakers Studio provides space, equipment, and resources to more than a dozen local winemakers who use the shared studio to craft pinot noir, sparkling wines, dessert wines, and more.
+For small-batch wines, The Carlton Winemakers Studio provides shared space, equipment, and resources to more than a dozen local winemakers.
 Just outside Newberg, meanwhile, Adelsheim Vineyard has been crafting award-winning wines since 1971 and hosts a spacious estate that overlooks nearby vineyards.

 For more inspiration, check out the Willamette Valley Wineries Association; there, you can search for tasting rooms and filter the results by a variety of offerings—such as whether they’re family-friendly or dog-friendly, host live music, and so forth.

-Oregon Wine Country’s agriculture extends far beyond producing perfect grapes; farmers across the region produce more than 170 crops each year, many of which show up on dinner plates and in wine glasses at destinations you'll visit this weekend.
+Farmers across the Willamette Valley produce more than 170 crops each year, many of which show up on dinner plates and in wine glasses at destinations you'll visit this weekend.
 Consider a stop for fresh fare at U-Pick farms, markets, and restaurants along the Willamette Valley’s farm loops and food trails.

 For fresh, seasonal cuisine, treat yourself to a meal at some of our foodie-focused restaurants.
 The Joel Palmer House Restaurant creates culinary works of art based on sustainable, regional ingredients—primarily wild mushrooms—in the heart of Dayton.
-In Newberg, JORY showcases the bounty of the Willamette Valley through a rotating menu of seasonal, farm-to-table fare.
-And Humble Spirit, housed on Third Street in the heart of McMinnville, sources its sustainably grown ingredients from nearby farms.
+In McMinnville, Hayward dishes upscale Northwest fare, crafted with fresh, seasonal ingredients, inside Mac Market.
+And Newberg's Alpha Bravo showcases a build-your-own-ramen concept with a variety of creative ingredients.

 Dinner at the Joel Palmer House Restaurant in Dayton